-5.5 TERMINATING AN EMPLOYMENT RELATIONSHIP AND SEVERANCE PAYMENTS
+4.4 TERMINATING AN EMPLOYEE AND SEVERENCE PAYMENTS

-China's Labour Law requires companies to pay severance unless the employer dismisses its staff for a specifically defined cause.
-In other situations, the employer will be required to give 30-days' notice to the employee and/or pay compensation as stipulated by the provincial government.
+China's Labour Law requires companies to pay severance unless the employer dismisses its staff for a specifically defined cause, which is stated in the company's Staff Handbook.
+In other situations, the employer will be required to give 30-days' notice to the employee, or pay compensation, or both as stipulated by the provincial government.
 The Labour Law also requires companies to consult with the appropriate labour union if they wish to reduce their workforce.